Totobird-Creations/Godot-GDScript-Plus/README.md

 __Node Class Tags__:

 In a GDScript file, You can include lines starting with `#@`, and followed by an identifier to change how to custom class acts in the editor<br />
-- `tree_disable_script` : Disables the open script button in the scene tree.
+- `tree_disable_script` : Disables the open script button in the scene tree.<br />
 ![screenshot](https://raw.githubusercontent.com/Totobird-Creations/Godot-GDScript-Plus/main/images/screenshot_custom_node_noscript.png)<br />
 - `create_disable` : Similar to the `CanvasItem` node, this will prevent the node from being created using the create node menu.
 It can still be used by manually applying the script.
-(Top item in the image below)
+(Top item in the image below)<br />
 ![screenshot](https://raw.githubusercontent.com/Totobird-Creations/Godot-GDScript-Plus/main/images/screenshot_custom_node.png)<br />
 - `create_hide_script` : In the create node menu, the script filename will not be displayed.
-(Bottom item in the image below)
+(Bottom item in the image below)<br />
 ![screenshot](https://raw.githubusercontent.com/Totobird-Creations/Godot-GDScript-Plus/main/images/screenshot_custom_node.png)<br />
 Example:
 ```gdscript